ouspg/PrivacyAndSocialEngineering/7.Contemporary_social_engineering_attacks/README.md

 * What is the bot actually intended to do
 * Find out what software it actually is, and why you should never run something like this on your personal and work machines.
 * What went wrong allowing you to find these details.
 Could you run software on their devices via this?

+> [!Caution]
+> We can see everyway you interact with the bot, attached to your user.